 Bargaining Wins

-So far, our union has secured half a million dollars to be distributed as bonuses to qualified/certified health care interpreters in our bargaining unit!
+Our union has secured half a million dollars to be distributed as bonuses to qualified/certified health care interpreters in our bargaining unit!
 This $500,000 is a HUGE win that comes as a direct result of our collective actions and advocacy.
-Interpreters were not included in the emergency funds that were paid to other essential health care workers working through the pandemic.
-We have successfully pushed the state to recognize the importance of the services we provide.
+Together, we successfully pushed the state to recognize the importance of the services we provide to thousands of Oregonians.

 How did we get here?